mempoolco/spruned/README.md

 #### How sPRUNED works:
 It uses an hybrid the P2P bitcoin network, and the electrum network, to gather and verify the informations you need.<br />
-Project is **w.i.p.** and at this moment some functionalities (gettxout and in some way getrawtransaction) are not full functional.
+Project is **w.i.p.** and at this moment some functionalities may be not full functional.
 <br />
 <br />
 Fetched data is cached on a the local file system.<br />
+Pruning is enabled

 #### Crypto-verified
 Headers are locally stored, fetched from the electrum network and verified since the Genesis block.

-#### How to lose money:
+#### Limits:
 - Everything is **as-is** and **pre-alpha**.
-- Supports mainnet only (I don't often test my stuff, but when I do it... no, kidding, tests will come)
+- Supports mainnet only
+- Privacy is less than having a full node